Venivandhana/git-github-project-1/README.md

 3. after that the next numbers comes automatically

 unorderd list
--here we give
+- here we give
--hiphens, and plus
+- hiphens, and plus
-+symbols
++ symbols